hmxxu/BeatBuddy/README.md

 [^1]: This is a dependency issue involving `ts-jest` and `babel-jest`.
 We are in the process of fixing dependencies.
 Other installs may not work as well, so use `--force` in any instance this occurs.
 [^2]: Refer to the Spotify API [getting started](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) page.
 [^3]: In some situations, if you're encountering issues, restarting the server entirely may fix your issues.
 One common occurrence of this is setting your `.env` file while the server is active.
+[^4]: Refer to the [Jest documentation](https://jestjs.io/docs/getting-started) for information on how to write tests for TypeScript in Jest.
-[^4]: You can find the documentation for Workflow syntax [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)
+[^5]: You can find the documentation for Workflow syntax [here](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).